bsorrentino/langgraph4j/src/site/mkdocs/studio/index.md

-## 🦜🕸️ LangGraph4j Studio
+# 🦜🕸️ LangGraph4j Studio { .no-toc }

-An **embed playground webapp** that runs a Langgraph4j workflow in visual way.
+**Studio** is a specialized agent IDE that enables visualization, interaction, and debugging of agentic systems that runs a **Langgraph4j workflow**.

 ![result](../images/studio-demo.gif)